armory/docs-cdaas/content/en/deployment/overview.md

         - pause: # a pause constraint that will pause the execution of the deployment until an authorized user gives an approval
             untilApproved: true
 ```
-### Deployment Manifests
+### Manifests

-Deploying your code with Armory CD-as-a-Service requires telling the CD-as-a-Service platform what artifacts should be
-deployed.
-To accomplish this
-you need to provide your Kubernetes manifests to Armory.
+To deploy your software using CD-as-a-Service, you need tell CD-as-a-Service where to find your Kubernetes manifests.

-Manifests can be deployed to all environments or specific environments using a simple configuration:
+You can deploy your manifests to all environments or specific environments using a basic configuration:

 ```yaml
 manifests: